-Josh Rudolph is the fellow for malign finance at the Alliance for Securing Democracy.
-He previously served in a range of U.S. Government positions at the intersection of financial and national security policies.
+Before joining ASD, Josh served in a range of U.S. Government positions at the intersection of finance and national security.
 As advisor to the U.S. executive director at the International Monetary Fund, Josh formulated and represented official U.S. positions towards matters being decided by the IMF executive board.
 At the White House National Security Council, he chaired interagency diplomatic and technical work on Russia sanctions and coordinated other economic statecraft initiatives.
 He also served as deputy director of the markets room at the U.S. Treasury Department.
 Before his public service, Josh worked for seven years at J.P.
 Morgan in New York as an investment banker and financial markets research strategist.
 He received his undergraduate degree in finance from Babson College and a master’s in public policy from Harvard’s Kennedy School of Government with a concentration in international trade and finance.